 Do you love pears as much as I do?
 This is an easy healthy snack for everyone.
 Today it’s all about how to dehydrate pears.
 These are made without chemicals or preservatives.
 They are yummy eaten right out of the jar.
 You can take them camping, hiking or throw them in lunch boxes.
-You can throw them onto salads or put on sandwiches to give it a little more crunch and a tangy yet sweet flavor.
+You can throw them onto salads or put them on sandwiches to give it a little more crunch and a tangy yet sweet flavor.

 I love using my dehydrator to make healthy snacks for my family!
 Dehydrated pears are so yummy!